saktheeswar/Azure_Devops_MCP_Server/README.md

 ### 1️⃣ STDIO MCP Server

-Used by Claude Desktop and MCP Inspector locally.
+Tested locally using the MCP Inspector (not using a direct Claude Desktop STDIO client).

 ### 2️⃣ HTTP MCP Server